Arnob2018331024/groupproject/README.md

 # UFOS & PLANE GAME

 ```
-This is a 2D game which is built on on JavaSwing.
+This is a 2D game which is built on JavaSwing.
 ```